udaykiranpujaari72/Travel_Assist_AI/README.md

 -	When going through a positive scenario as above, once the user provides all the details and the chatbot replies “Thank you for providing all the information.
 Kindly wait, while I fetch the holidays”, user again needs to enter ‘ok’ in order to fetch the results.
 -	Chatbot can handle a scenario wherein user provides the requirements that do not match with the dataset and replies appropriately.
--	One particular challenge faced was when I tried to increase the dataset size, the OpenAI timeout error was quite frequent and hence had to use only 4 rows.
 -	Sometimes the bot still times out when trying to fetch the results, therefore please try again should you face any such errors.